 However, statutory arrangements require any benefits earned to be financed as the employer makes contributions to the pension fund (or eventually pays any pensions for which it is directly responsible).
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Authority has set aside to meet them.
+The balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Authority has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

-2016/17 2017/18

-£000 Pension Reserve £000

-(35,725) Balance at 1 April (38,130)

-(1,368) Remeasurement of the net defined benefit liability 1,532

-Reversal of items relating to retirement benefits debited or

-(2,402) credited to the Surplus or Deficit on the Provision of Services in (2,888)
+2017/18 2018/19 £000 Pension Reserve £000 (38,130) Balance at 1 April (37,920) 1,532 Remeasurement of the net defined benefit liability (4,347) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the CIES (3,263) Employer's pensions contributions and direct payments to pensioners payable in the year 1,631 Balance at 31 March (43,899)

-the CIES

-1,365 Employer's pensions contributions and direct payments to 1,566

-pensioners payable in the year

-(38,130) Balance at 31 March (37,920)